bitcoin-s/bitcoin-s/website/versioned_docs/version-1.9.8/core/hd-keys.md

 segwitPath == otherSegwitPath
 // res1: Boolean = true

+// there's also paths available for legacy
+// addresses (LegacyHDPath) as well as nested
+// segwit paths (NestedSegWitPath)
 ```

 ## Generating new addresses without having access to the private key